-The rule details pane also allows you to change your specified alert rule criteria at any time as you edit your alert rule.
-As you specify criteria using the Edit Event Alert Rule wizard, the rule details grows to include these additional settings.
+Allows you to change your specified alert rule criteria at any time as you create your new alert rule.
+As you specify criteria using the New Status Alert Rule wizard, the rule details grows to include these additional settings.
 To edit previously set criteria, click the corresponding setting.